simeononsecurity/simeononsecurity.ch/content/articles/best-visual-studio-code-extensions-for-ai/index.en.md

 Before we dive into the world of AI extensions, let's briefly introduce Visual Studio Code for those who are new to this versatile code editor.

 Visual Studio Code, often referred to as VS Code, is a free and open-source code editor developed by Microsoft.
-It is highly customizable and supports a wide range of programming languages, making it a popular choice among developers.
+It is highly customizable and supports many programming languages, making it a popular choice among developers.
 VS Code provides a lightweight and fast environment without compromising on features, making it suitable for various development tasks, including AI.

 ______